History of the College of Arts and Sciences

 Collection Title: Office of the Dean of the College of Arts and Sciences of the University of North Carolina at Chapel Hill Records, 1917-2002 (bulk 1960-1997)

-Here is a timeline of when the College of Arts & Sciences’ modern-day academic departments and major centers, institutes and programs were founded.
+Here is a timeline of when the College of Arts and Sciences’ modern-day academic departments and major centers, institutes and programs were founded.
 Many of the oldest departments trace their origins back to when the first faculty were hired, since formal departments did not exist until much later.
+View a searchable, text-only version of the timeline.

 Deans of the College of Arts and Sciences